ianhomer/try-typeorm/README.md

 ## Creating migration scripts

 Note that typeorm config has synchronize set to false so that we can explicitly control migrations.
-When this option is true then the migrations are done on the fly at runtime.
+When this option is true then the migrations occur on the fly at runtime.

 Starting with no migration scripts, create baseline for the model and run